n1oftheabove/urban-sound-classification/README.md

 * `siren`
 * `street_music`

 # 2. Feature generation

 ## 2.1. librosa features

+* Librosa's `core.load()` function is used to load the sound files as an audio time series into Jupyter Notebook (together with their corresponding sampling rate).
+Librosa ensures that all sampling rates are set to 22.05 KHz and  normalises the data so the bit-depth values range between -1 and 1.
+Also all audio channels will be transformed into mono.

 ## 2.2.
 Gathering all data in a dataframe

 # 3. Machine learning